The Best Essential Oil Diffuser of 2021

 Properly made and refined, all-natural oils have also shown to improve breathing, which in turn reduces blood pressure and increases oxygen levels in the blood.
 Of course, this isn't a miracle cure.
 You need to be mindful of your goals, and use these tools properly to help you meet them.
 Check out our in-depth guide to learn more about the benefits of diffusion.

 All diffuses work by releasing essential oils into the air.
 But how they accomplish that task depends on what type you have.
 Nebulizing diffusers, for example, use a small coil inside of an atomizer to break the oil into teeny tiny airborne particles.
 Other types use heat to evaporate the oil, or small vibrations to create a mist.
 For more information, read our complete explanation on how different types of diffusers work.

 From there, just add a few drops of your favorite oil to the water, and you're ready to go! that being said, every model is a little different.
 And you may want to treat the diffuser a little differently depending on your specific objectives.
 For more information, check out our guide: How to use your diffuser - step by step.

 It's generally accepted that there are four main types of diffusers: nebulizing, ultrasonic, evaporative and heat diffusers.
 Each comes with their own set of benefits and drawbacks, which we outline in this full guide here.
-We've also included a short summary of each type below for your convenience! [link to article]
+We've also included a short summary of each type below for your convenience!

 Nebulizing diffusers are often considered the superior and preferred style for one main reason: they don't require the essential oils to be diluted before using.
 A jet of air is blown over the oils in your diffuser emitting them in a fine mist directly into the air providing superior spread of aroma and effectiveness.